peterfoxflick/peterfoxflick.github.io/_drafts/icloud-data-color_app.md

 ---
 layout: post
-title: Using iCloud Data
+title: Using CloudKit
-subtitle: A simple color swatch app that uses iCloud data
+subtitle: A simple color swatch app that uses CloudKit
 tags: [iOS]
 ---

-Heres my ideas for the colors app, and its expirimental use of iCloud data
+Heres my ideas for the colors app, and its experimental use of Cloud kit and Core Data

 ## Phase 1